 No voluntary evacuation orders will be given if a hurricane approaches the coast from now on.

-The state has done away with the voluntary orders to give more flexibility to evacuations.
-It’s part of a streamlining that also gives local emergency officials more say about whether to call for an evacuation in their area.
+The state has done away with the voluntary orders to give more flexibility to the evacuation timeline.
+It’s part of a streamlining that also gives local emergency officials more say on whether to call for an evacuation in their areas.

-Voluntary evacuations have been sent down the road mostly because few people followed them.
+Voluntary evacuations have been set aside mostly because few people responded to them.